The Nittany Lions will be the No. 1 seed in the Big Ten Tourney for the second-straight season

 After completing her undergraduate degree in physical education, she worked for one year as a graduate assistant at PSU, helping the Lions become National Finalists in field hockey and National Champions in lacrosse.

-Beth Anders then tabbed Morett as her assistant in 1980 at Old Dominion, where she would stay for four years.
-During that time, Morett helped the Monarchs reach three straight National Title games and in the process, Anders served as a positive mentor for Morett's future success.
+Beth Anders then tabbed Morett as her assistant in 1980 at Old Dominion, where she would coach for four years.
+During that time, Morett helped the Monarchs reach three-straight National Championship games, and in the process, Anders served as a positive mentor for Morett's future success.

 In 1984, Morett was named head field hockey and lacrosse coach at Boston College.
 She immediately lifted the Eagle field hockey program into the Top 20 and won an Eastern College Athletic Conference title in her first year.

-Morett has continued that winning tradition by leading 22 of her teams into the NCAA Tournament, including her first 14 straight, giving the Penn State program 19 straight NCAA appearances from 1982-2000.
-Morett has enjoyed a winning record in 23 of her 25 years with the Nittany Lions and a non-losing record 24 times.
-Under Morett and Rattray before her, Penn State had amassed 31 straight years with at least 10 or more wins, the longest streak in Division I field hockey history.
+Morett has continued that winning tradition by leading 23 of her teams into the NCAA Tournament, including her first 14-straight, giving the Penn State program 19-straight NCAA appearances from 1982-00.
+Morett has enjoyed a winning record in 24 of her 26 years with the Nittany Lions and a non-losing record 25 times.
+Under Morett and Rattray before her, Penn State amassed 31-straight years with at least 10 or more wins.

 Morett is a member of the USFHA Hall Of Fame as well as the NFHCA Hall of Fame and served as the USFHA Vice President of Coaching.
 She had the honor of presenting this award to her mentor, Rattray when she was inducted into the Hall in 2006.
 On the international level, she spent three years as an assistant coach with the United States National Team traveling to the Pan Am Games, Ireland and Argentina.
 She was also an assistant coach with the U.S. Under-21 squad that competed in Spain.
 Morett has coached U.S. squads that won medals at Olympic Festivals in Houston, Minneapolis and Los Angeles.
 She recently served at the USFHA Board of Directors.
 Morett was instrumental in developing field hockey in State College by starting a youth field hockey program for local elementary school children.
 This program continues to thrive and inspire young players to participate in field hockey.